Vicuña Mackenna metro station

-The station is composed of a street-level mezzanine, an embanked level, which is located along Vespucio Sur Freeway, and an underground level.
+The station is composed of a street-level Mezzanine, an embanked level, which is located along Vespucio Sur Freeway, and an underground level.
 The lower level was originally designed to serve both lines as a kind of branch for the would-be Line 4A, but it currently only serves Line 4.
-The embankment has a temporary platform that overlaps one of the original tracks.
+The embankment has a noticeable temporary platform that overlaps one of the original tracks, which has not been removed in 18 years.